 1.3.4 Coordinated Splicing

-The provocative _Miller Spread_, showing spliceosomes associated with RNA transcripts, ignited the first thoughts that transcription and splicing are intricately linked [Osheim et al., 1985].
+The provocative _Miller Spread_, showing spliceosomes associated with RNA transcripts (is it with nascent transcripts or just transcripts, I don’t see how seeing the spliceosome associated with a transcript can suggest a link with transcription.
+Isn’t the spliceosome job to interact with transcripts?), ignited the first thoughts that transcription and splicing are intricately linked [Osheim et al., 1985].
 Twelve years later, the observation that polymerase speed can affect downstream splicing decisions was reported [Cramer et al., 1997], spawning a new field of research into linked transcription and splicing.

 How would linkage between transcription and splicing manifest?
 One of the clearest examples is mouse Fibronectin (Fn1) (Figure 1.6) [Schwarzbauer and Tamkun, 1983, White and Muro, 2011].
 In this gene, inclusion of the alternatively spliced Extra Domain A (aka _EDI_ or _EDA_) region promotes splicing from one of three alternative 3′ Splice Sites (3′ SS) in the type III homology connecting segment (IIICS) region, resulting in more frequent production of shorter transcripts [Fededa et al., 2005].
 This effect occurs over six constitutively expressed exons and 800 nt of sequence (5,400 nt if introns are considered).
-Fededa et al. [2005] also analyzed EST databases, concluding that approximately 25% of human genes contain multiple regions of alternative splicing.
+Fededa et al. [2005] also analyzed EST databases, concluding that approximately 25% of human genes contain multiple regions of alternative splicing (I don’t understand how this suggests a link between transcription and splicing, is the inclusion of EDI slowing down the RNA-polymerase and thus affecting downstream splicing?).
 How many of these regions could show a coordinated effect, similar to that observed in Fn1?
 Providing some insight into this question, [Fagnani et al., 2007] used microarrays designed to report on inclusion levels of cassette exons in mammalian central nervous system tissues [Fagnani et al., 2007].
 The results produced a set of 38 pairs of exons mapping to the same gene that showed a coordinated increase or decrease of inclusion levels.

 Figure 1.6: Mouse Fn1 contains multiple sites of Alternative Splicing A) There are three highly-studied regions of alternative splicing in mouse Fn1: Cassette exons EDB and EDA and the Variable(V)-region exon, which displays multiple 3′ splice sites.
 Each of these sites is separated by multiple constitutive exons.
 B) Considering simplistic splicing of these three exons, there are 12 different isoforms of mouse Fn1.

 Few studies have investigated coordinated splicing between adjacent exons present in mRNA.
 The vertebrate genes 4.1B and 4.1R, members of the protein 4.1 family and encode cytoskeletal adaptor proteins.
 Both genes undergo splicing of upstream 5′ first exons to distal 3′ second exons, skipping a stronger proximal 3′ second exon [Parra et al., 2012, 2008].
-This is accomplished through _intrasplicing_ involving an intronic sequence element (_intraexon_) only present when transcription begins at the upstream 5′ exon.
+This is accomplished through _intrasplicing_ involving an intronic sequence element (_intraexon_) only present when transcription begins at the upstream 5′ exon (here, I really understand the link between transcription and splicing!).
 This allows the exon to ligate to the weaker distal 3′ second exon via an intermediate splicing event.
 Importantly, this type of splicing would be similar, but different from, recursive splicing seen in Drosophila melanogaster [Burnette et al., 2005].